 Vacka

-Vacka, which means awakening, is one of the most worthwhile restaurants in Barcelona in terms of concept and novelty.
-And that is a big word.
-It is a totally vegan restaurant .
-Although if it is for particularity it stands out for offering a gluten-free and mostly raw product.
-A must among alternative food geeks.
+Vacka, which means “to wake up,” is one of the most worthwhile restaurants in Barcelona in terms of concept and innovation.
+And that’s saying a lot.It’s a completely vegan restaurant .
+However , what sets it apart is that it offers gluten-free and mostly raw dishes.
+A must-visit for alternative food enthusiasts.

-Gastronomy is not just food, restaurants, recipes and chefs, and the better it is understood that a meal has unsuspected economic and social implications, the better it will be for everyone.
-These three restaurants have understood this, and explore ways to improve society through hospitality, and that is why we wanted to add them to this list of the best of 2022.
+Gastronomy is not just about food, restaurants, recipes, and chefs, and the better we understand that a meal has unexpected economic and social implications, the better it will be for everyone.
+These three restaurants have understood this and are exploring ways to improve society through the hospitality industry, which is why we wanted to include them in this list of the best of 2022.

-Sobres Mestres is a project of Café Lleialtat in the Sants neighborhood that cooks a menu every day prepared with fresh quality food that for commercial reasons are discarded from the food supply chain, giving a second chance to artisan bread, vegetables, greens and fresh fruits.
+Sobres Mestres is a project by Café Lleialtat in the Sants neighborhood that prepares a daily menu using fresh, high-quality ingredients that are otherwise discarded from the food supply chain for commercial reasons, giving a second chance to artisanal bread, vegetables, and fresh fruit.

-On the other hand, SHE Bistró is a restaurant in the upper area of Barcelona where the workers are survivors of male violence and people with functional diversity.
-Finally, La Pau is a place that the Fundació Llindar has opened in the Gothic quarter of Barcelona, in the center, to provide work for students from difficult backgrounds who are trained in gastronomy at the El Repartidor school in L’Hospitalet.
+On the other hand, SHE Bistró is a restaurant in Barcelona’s Zona Alta where the staff are survivors of gender-based violence and people with disabilities.
+Finally, La Pau is a restaurant that the Fundació Llindar has opened in Barcelona’s Gothic Quarter, in the city center, to provide employment for students from challenging backgrounds who are training in gastronomy at the El Repartidor school in L’Hospitalet.

-In short, three places that show that gastronomy goes far beyond the dish, and that the further we move away from the recipe, the better we understand food and everything that surrounds it.
+In short, three establishments that show that gastronomy goes far beyond the plate, and that the further we move away from the recipe, the better we understand food and everything surrounding it.

 💸 Various prices